open-component-model/ocm-spec/doc/02-processing/04-digest.md

   version: 1
 ```

-normalized to
+This will be normalized to

 ```json
 [{"resources":[[{"access":[{"localReference":"blob"},{"mediaType":"text/plain"},{"referenceName":"ref"},{"type":"localBlob"}]},{"extraIdentity":[{"additional":"value"},{"other":"othervalue"}]},{"name":"elem1"},{"relation":"local"},{"type":"elemtype"},{"version":1}]]}]
 ```

-formatted with white spaces for better readability it looks like:
+Formatted with whitespaces for better readability it looks like:

 ```json
 [